In Another World with My Smartphone: Anime

 An anime television series adaptation directed by Takeyuki Yanase, written by Natsuko Takahashi, and animated by Production Reed was announced and aired from July 11 to September 26, 2017.
 AŌP performed the opening theme song "Another World" while Maaya Uchida, Yui Fukuo, Chinatsu Akasaki, Marika Kōno, Nanami Yamashita, and Sumire Uesaka. performed different versions of the ending theme song "Junjō Emotional" (純情エモーショナル, Pure Emotional).
 Crunchyroll streamed the series, while Funimation produced an English dub and released it on home video as part of the two companies' partnership.
 Funimation released the series for home video in the British Isles, and in Australia and New Zealand, through their distributors at Sony Pictures UK and Universal Sony respectively.

 A second season was announced on April 15, 2022.
 The second season is animated by J.C.Staff and directed by Yoshiaki Iwasaki, with Deko Akao handling series composition, Chinatsu Kameyama designing the characters and serving as chief animation director, and Kei Yoshikawa and Kōhei Yamada composing the music.
 The cast reprised their roles from the first season and the drama CD.
-It premiered on April 3, 2023 to June 19, 2023.
+It premiered on April 3, 2023, to June 19, 2023.
 Gemstone7 performed the opening theme song "Real Diamond" (リアルダイヤモンド).

 Game

-A browser game titled In Another World with My Smartphone: Happiness Cradle based on the anime released in September 28, 2023.
+A browser game titled In Another World with My Smartphone: Happiness Cradle based on the anime released on September 28, 2023.
 The game is available on the G123 platform.